 Here are some teen vaping facts to be happy about: US teenagers, particularly middle schoolers, aren’t vaping as much as they used to.
-A federal report released earlier this week says that vaping by teens has dropped significantly since last year.
+A federal report released earlier this fall says that vaping by teens has dropped significantly since last year.

 According to the Associated Press, the report reveals that last year around 28% of high school students and 11% of middle school students said they’d recently vaped.
 Fast forward to 2020, when about 20% of high schoolers and only 5% of middle schoolers said they’d recently vaped.
 That’s an impressive difference.